 Murphy was being interviewed on the radio when he said, “Listen, as you probably know, I’ve been on that from day one,” said regarding the effectiveness of cannabis to bring in revenue for the NJ state budget.

-A 2016 report from the think tank New Jersey Policy Perspective said cannabis could bring in $306 million in tax revenue to the state.
-That report assumed an ounce of cannabis would cost $350 an ounce.
-That is an outrageous price for street cannabis but quite common in New Jersey’s clinical cannabis dispensaries.
+A 2016 report from the think tank New Jersey Policy Perspective said legal New Jersey cannabis could bring in $306 million in tax revenue to the state.
+That report assumed an ounce of legal New Jersey cannabis would cost $350 an ounce.
+That is an outrageous price for street cannabis but quite common in New Jersey’s medical cannabis dispensaries.

 However, only one Commissioner has been appointed, and a lawsuit has stalled the process.
 The suit was supposed to be heard by a judge in March, but a coronavirus also delayed that.
 The trial for the suit is supposed to take place in the fall now.
-The New Jersey Department of Health thus has not moved much on the medical marijuana program.
+The New Jersey Department of Health.
+Thus not much has moved on the medical marijuana program.
 Assistant Commissioner Jeff Brown declined to take questions regarding the license rounds due to the lawsuits for both the 2018 and 2019 applications.
 Most of the companies awarded licenses in 2018 have opened their doors.
-A few had planned to do so already but were delayed due to coronavirus as well.
+A few had planned to do so already but were delayed due to the coronavirus as well.

 Murphy ran for Governor promising to legalize cannabis and has not been able to do push it through the legislature.
 Thus, a referendum will be on the November 3rd ballot with Joe Biden, Cory Booker, and Members of the House of Representatives.